haoliangsky1/Stat159_Project1/paper/sections/02-discussion.md

 ![](../images/markdown-logo.png)

 `Markdown` is a lightweight markup language with plain text formatting syntax designed so that it can converted to HTML, pdf, raw text and many other formats using a tool by the same name.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+It provides much freedom in creating customized documents.

 ---